7 Sneaky Types of Duplicate Content

-With this setup, the app is going to look for both mentions of your original article (like shares, links and such) and the scraped versions of the content found on other sites.
+With this setup, the app is going to look for both mentions of your original article (like shares, links and such) and the potential scraped or copied content of the versions found on other sites.

-If you do find scraped copies of your content, it's a good idea to first contact the webmaster asking them to remove the piece (or put a canonical link to the original if that works for you).
+If you do find duplicate website content, it's a good idea to first contact the webmaster asking them to remove the piece (or put a canonical link to the original if that works for you).
 If that's not effective, you may want to report the scraper using Google's copyright infringement report.

 2. Syndicated content

 Syndicated content is content republished on a different website with the permission of the original piece's author.
-And while it is a legit way to get your content in front of a new audience, it's important to set guidelines for the publishers you work with to make sure syndication doesn't turn into an SEO problem.
+This is what duplicate content generally refers to, so while it is a legit way to get your content in front of a new audience, it's important to set guidelines for the publishers you work with to make sure syndication doesn't turn an SEO duplicate page into an SEO problem.

-Ideally, the publisher should use the canonical tag on the article to indicate that your site is the original source of the content.
+Ideally, the publisher should use the 'rel=canonical' tag on the article to indicate that your site is the original source of the content, avoiding a duplicate content penalty.
 Another option is to use a noindex tag on the syndicated content.
 It's always best to manually check this whenever a syndicated piece of your content goes live on another site.

 3. HTTP and HTTPS pages

-One of the most common internal duplication problems are identical HTTP and HTTPS URLs on a site.
+One of the most common internal duplication problems are identical HTTP and HTTPS URLs on a site, even when both feature the same original content.
 These issues arise when the switch to HTTPS isn't implemented with the thorough attention the process requires.
 The two most common scenarios when this happens are:

 1. Part of your site is HTTPS and uses relative URLs.
 It's often fair to use a single secure page or directory (think login pages and shopping carts) on an otherwise HTTP site.
 However, it's important to keep in mind that these pages may have internal links pointing to relative URLs rather than absolute URLs: